 By Rachel Hoeing

 We’ve had such a great response to our day trip and travel idea blogs this summer!
 I thought it would be the perfect time to “re-run” my blog on our trip to Chimney Rock.
-Sadly, we have not visited since I originally wrote this blog in 2011, but after scouring the website, looks like my info is still applicable for 2016!
+Sadly, we have not visited since I originally wrote this blog in 2011, but after scouring the website, looks like my info is still applicable!
 If you have tips of your own, please comment at the end of the blog.
 Enjoy …

 My family drove to Chimney Rock State Park and had an incredibly glorious day together!
 Depending on where you live in the Triad, Chimney Rock will be a 2-3 hour drive for your family.
 We left our house around 9am and returned home by 8pm (We stopped and had dinner in Hickory).
 The best part of the day was that during our trip, no one whined, no one cried, and no one fought!
 One child had a wee bit of a meltdown on the way home, which was expected, but the experience at the park itself was enjoyable for all!